-You need to be investing in bonds for part of your portfolio.
+You need to be investing in bonds to make an all-weather portfolio.
 This is what controls your level of risk.
 So, what are bonds?
 Bonds are simple interest-only loans.
 It’s that simple!
 Learn what every investor should know about bonds and fixed-income securities.

 Video Transcript: What Are Bonds?